beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 * Be able to use that class to instantiate objects
 * Understand that objects are reference types
 * Understand the relationship between objects and `None`
+* How to test to see if an object has an attribute or not

 ## Chapter Project Specification {#class-proj-spec}